 Nowadays we offer complete online training and consulting services utilizing technology to provide cost-effective and custom-designed performance solutions.
 Our online course A Commonsense Approach to Business Planning provides a total solution to implementing a strategic planning system.

 I was blown away by Monty Sacher’ approach when I heard him give a talk on strategic business planning and implementation.
 We were struggling to utilise our full potential, and here was somebody who offered just what our organisation needed!
 He was so down to earth and to the point.
 I took home a copy of his book “What do I do on Monday morning: a guide to organizational success” and contacted Monty soon after.
 Monty is a true genius when it comes to helping you translate your vision and goals into reality, and his positive can-do attitude continues to inspire our organisation to this day.
 He allowed us to dream (and took our dreams seriously!), but always within the parameters of reality.
 The bottom line is – with Monty’s help – we turned our vision for a multimillion dollar facility into reality.

-Sacher Associates can assist you in planning for your organisation.
-We target men and women who want to run their organisation/ department/branch better.
-Our focus is not only on developing a business plan, but rather on the successful implementation.
+We focus on working with people who want to run their organisation/ department/ branch better.
+Our focus is not only on developing a business plan but rather on the successful implementation.
 The ultimate aim is to use your planning skills to control the future of your organisation, rather than be controlled by it.

 Although many in organisations, particularly small organisations, feel that it is unnecessary to put a business plan down in writing since they carry all the information in their heads, we challenge this view.
 By writing down your business plan you are forced to think about many details which would often otherwise be neglected.
 It also provides focus to your organisation and ensures that you have considered the big picture.
 Most importantly, it helps you to become a more profitable and healthy organisation, both now and in the future.